-Since then, the brand name Rolex has become synonymous with luxury watches.
+Since then, this watch brand name has become synonymous with luxury watches.

 With their long history of style and innovation, a Rolex watch for men is a symbol of status, style, and confidence.

-Each year Rolex often makes subtle, incremental improvements to its iconic designs.
+Each year they often makes subtle, incremental improvements to its iconic designs.
 However, there are only a handful of assembled components that comprise any Rolex model.

 Rolex makes sophisticated movements, produces five case alloys, and offers five kinds of bracelets, two types of clasps, several bezels, and dial varieties.